mnot/I-D/rfc7320bis/draft.md

 # Introduction {#intro}

-URIs {{RFC3986}} very often include structured application data.
+URIs {{!RFC3986}} very often include structured application data.
 This might include artifacts from filesystems (often occurring in the path component) and user information (often in the query component).
 In some cases, there can even be application-specific data in the authority component (e.g., some applications are spread across several hostnames to enable a form of partitioning or dispatch).

-Furthermore, constraints upon the structure of URIs can be imposed by an implementation; for example, many Web servers use the filename extension of the last path segment to determine the media type of the response.
+Implementations can impose further constraints upon the structure of URIs; for example, many Web servers use the filename extension of the last path segment to determine the media type of the response.
 Likewise, prepackaged applications often have highly structured URIs that can only be changed in limited ways (often, just the hostname and port on which they are deployed).

 Because the owner of the URI (as defined in {{webarch}} Section 2.2.2.1) is choosing to use the server or the application, this can be seen as reasonable delegation of authority.
 However, when